-Robert DORFMAN, aged 59, brother of Mr Gershon Dorfman, has been an executive director of the company since 1992 and has been appointed as Chairman of the company since 1 April 2014.
+Robert DORFMAN, aged 60, brother of Mr Gershon Dorfman, is the Chairman of the company.
+He was appointed as an executive director of the company in 1992 and was appointed Chairman on 1 April 2014.
 Mr Dorfman is a past Chairman of The Americas Area Committee of The Hong Kong General Chamber of Commerce and served from 1999 to 2009 as Chairman of the Vision 2047 Foundation.
 Mr Dorfman was Chairman of the World Presidents' Organisation's ("WPO") Board of Directors 2011/12.
 In addition, he is a Member of the Council of Lingnan University in Hong Kong.
-Mr Dorfman joined the group in 1983 and is director of the principal subsidiaries of the company.
+Mr Dorfman joined the group in 1983 and is a director of the principal subsidiaries of the company.

-TANG King-Hung, ACA, FCCA, ACIS, CPA, aged 62, had been appointed as an independent non-executive director since 28 September 2004 and re-designated as an executive director of the company since 1 February 2010 and appointed Managing Director since 16 September 2013.
+TANG King-Hung, ACA, FCCA, ACIS, CPA, aged 63, is the Managing Director of the company.
+He was appointed as an independent non-executive director on 28 September 2004 and re-designated as an executive director of the company on 1 February 2010 and was appointed Managing Director on 16 September 2013.
 Mr Tang is a member of the Hong Kong Institute of Certified Public Accountants, the Institute of Chartered Accountants in England and Wales and the Institute of Chartered Secretaries and Administrators.
 He has over 30 years of experience in auditing, accounting and financial management.
 Mr Tang also practises as a certified public accountant in Hong Kong.
-He is also director of the principal subsidiaries of the company.
+He is also a director of the principal subsidiaries of the company.

-CHEUNG Tsang-Kay, Stan, PhD, Hon LLD, Hon DBA, JP, aged 70, had been an executive director of the company since 1992.
+CHEUNG Tsang-Kay, Stan, PhD, Hon LLD, Hon DBA, JP, aged 71, has been an executive director of the company since 1992.
 He was Chairman of the company during the period from 4 July 2008 to 31 March 2014.
 Dr Cheung's community services in the past included Urban Council member, Broadcasting Authority member, The Hong Kong Polytechnic University Council member and Vice-Chairman of Occupational Safety & Health Council.
 Also, he was formerly a member of The Chinese People's Political Consultative Conference, Shanghai Municipal Committee and Trustee of Fudan University.
 He is currently Honorary Trustee and Adjunct Professor at Shanghai Jiao Tung University and Director (Overseas) of Soong Ching Ling Foundation of Shanghai.
-Dr Cheung joined the group in 1975 and is director of the principal subsidiaries of the company.
+Dr Cheung joined the group in 1975 and is a director of the principal subsidiaries of the company.

-LIE-A-CHEONG Tai-Chong, David, SBS, OM, JP, aged 54, was appointed as an independent non-executive director of the company on 16 June 2005.
+LIE-A-CHEONG Tai-Chong, David, SBS, OM, JP, aged 55, was appointed as an independent non-executive director of the company on 16 June 2005.
 Mr Lie-A-Cheong is the executive chairman of Newpower International (Holdings) Co., Ltd. and China Concept Consulting Ltd. He has been selected as a Member of the National Committee of the 8th, 9th, 10th and 11th Chinese People's Political Consultative Conference since 1993.
 Mr Lie-A-Cheong is currently the Honorary Consul of the Hashemite Kingdom of Jordan in the Hong Kong Special Administrative Region ("HKSAR"), a Vice-Chairperson of the Hong Kong-Taiwan Economic and Cultural Co-operation and Promotion Council ("ECCPC"), cum Chairman of the Hong Kong-Taiwan Business Co-operation Committee ("BCC"), a Board Member of the Commission on Strategic Development, a Standing Committee Member of the China Overseas Friendship Association, a General Committee Member of the Hong Kong General Chamber of Commerce.